-A student must complete his/her thesis under the direct supervision and guidance of a principal advisor.
+A student must complete his/her thesis/ professional project under the direct supervision and guidance of a principal advisor.
 This principal advisor serves as the chair of the student's examining committee.
 The committee also includes two additional faculty members.
-One of the additional faculty members must be selected from outside the program.
-The committee could also include one coadvisor or more.
+For the thesis option, one of the additional faculty members must be selected from outside the program.
+The committee could also include one co-advisor or more.

 For more information, please refer to the Graduate Student Handbook section at the end of this catalog.
-A complete guide for preparing the thesis is given on the website of the Office of Graduate and Undergraduate Programs: www.aus.edu/academic/ gup/graduate/thesesguide/.
+A complete guide for preparing the thesis is given at www.aus.edu/academic/gup/graduate/thesesguide/.